 What’s missing inside the bubble is of course a bathroom and shower.
 As of right now, there’s a spacious wooden outhouse with a similar portable toilet to the one we had along the Inca Trail.
 That being said, building is underway for a fully fledged facilities building complete with toilet, shower and kitchen.

-Stays in a bubble range from 28,900 to 29,900 ISK per night.
+Stays in a bubble start from 54,900 ISK per night.
 Keep in mind that they have been booking out very quickly so if you have a specific date in mind, you’re going to want to book Buubble as soon as possible.

 Update for 2022